-The requirement in §228.69 allows certified educational aides to complete their clinical teaching requirement in §228.67 in the educational aide role.
-This is not a new requirement but was also an allowable provision in the legacy 228.
-To meet the clinical teaching requirement, an educational aide must spend at least 4 hours daily in the assignment for the certificate sought.
-Candidates must engage in activities during the clinical teaching hours that comply with the requirements within §228.67.
+REVISED: The requirement in §228.69 allows certified educational aides to complete the clinical teaching requirement in their educational aide role.
+This is not a new provision and was allowed in Legacy Chapter 228.
+To meet the clinical teaching requirement, an educational aide must meet the requirements that comply with the requirements within §228.67.
+The teacher of record in the aide's classroom would be the cooperating teacher.

-How does a teacher candidate qualify for an exemption from required clinical experiences?
+How does a teacher candidate qualify for an exemption from required clinical experiences? [§228.79]